-Tuition reported in 2005 dollars.
+31 Tuition reported in 2005 dollars.
 Statistics Canada.
 Survey of Tuition and Living Accommodation Costs for Full-time Students.
 Reported in Statistics Canada.
 "University Tuition Fees."
 The Daily.
 (Ottawa: Statistics Canada, September 1, 2005, and October 18, 2007).
-Due to its smaller sample size, the 2005 SFS does not have the same breadth of student debt data on a

-34 Due to its smaller sample size, the 2005 SFS does not have the same breadth of student debt data on a regional basis as the 1999 SFS, so the comparative regional data presented here must be drawn from the 1999 SFS.
+32 Due to its smaller sample size, the 2005 SFS does not have the same breadth of student debt data on a regional basis as the 1999 SFS, so the comparative regional data presented here must be drawn from the 1999 SFS.

-35 Statistics Canada.
+33 Statistics Canada.
 Survey of Tuition and Living Accommodation Costs for Full-time Students.
 Reported in Statistics Canada.
 "University Tuition Fees."
 The Daily.
 (Ottawa: Statistics Canada, September 1, 2005, and October 18, 2007).
 For comparative tuition rates by province from 1990-1991 to 2007-2008, see Hayward, Karen, Linda Pannozzo, and Ronald Colman.
-How Educated Are Nova Scotians: Education Indicators for the Nova Scotia Genuine Progress Index.
-(Halifax: GPI Atlantic, February 2008), Figure 5, page 19.
-Available at: www.gpiatlantic.org [accessed February 29, 2008].
+How Educated Are Nova Scotians: Education